CUSP-NYU/RCF/README.md

    ssh <YOUR_CUSP_ID>@gw.cusp.nyu.edu
    ```

-B. After entering your credentials, SSH into the internal server "notebook."
+B. After entering your credentials, SSH into the internal servers
   ```
-  ssh notebook
+  ssh notebook   or ssh notebook2
   ```

 Step 1: Create a new conda environment (the example used below is named myenv and the python version is 3.10 )